 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1.
-When this happened 2nd Lt.
-Ben Morin of B Company and Henry would renew their friendship.
+Camp 3 was where those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1 on October 30, 1942.
+It was at this time that 2nd Lt.
+Ben Morin, B Company, and Henry renewed their friendship.
 As it turned out, the two men would spend the rest of their captivity together.
-He was assigned to Barracks #29, which was an officers’ barracks.
-He remained in the barracks until the autumn of 1942.
+He was assigned to Barracks #29, which was an officers’ barracks, and remained in the barracks until the autumn of 1942.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 In early June, four POWs escaped and were recaptured.
 They were brought back to the camp and tied to posts and beaten.
 After three days they were cut loose from the posts and made to dig their own graves.
 They stood in graves facing a Japanese firing squad and were shot.
 After they had been shot, a Japanese officer used his pistol and fired a shot into each grave.